just-in-chang/Jelli/README.md

 # 📅 Jelli

 Jelli is a web app to help others organize their tasks and manage their projects.
 Utilizes a React front-end to display information retrieved from the Django Rest API back-end.
-Inspired by Trello.
+Inspired by Asana and Trello.

 ## 🔽 Installation